Public Theology: Leadership, Culture, and the Gospel

 Ecclesiology (16 units)

-In Year 2 the cohort turns its collective attention to the church, asking what a practiced theological aesthetics might look like in a community of Christians devoted to living out the imago Dei as co-makers with the divine Maker.
+In Year Two the cohort turns its collective attention to the church, asking what a practiced theological aesthetics might look like in a community of Christians devoted to living out the imago Dei as co-makers with the divine Maker.
 The author Wendell Berry serves as a primary source for this kind of ecclesiology.
 Berry’s portrayal of Port William, a fictitious town in rural Kentucky, provides one of the most surprising and compelling renderings of the church and the kingdom of God in the past century.
 Berry’s work will be augmented by other theological and cultural sources, giving cohort members a wide and profound canvas for painting their own ecclesiologies.
-The goal of such an ecclesiology is a healthy church culture that will sustainably bless its own local context.
+Reading will also focus on the questions of what it means to be human, what is a pastor, and a theology of place.

 Year Three